Casper Ware

 2017/18

-On August 22, 2017, Ware re-signed with Melbourne United, who looked to begin a new era, replacing head coach Dean Demopoulos. who had struggled to fit in with the playing group during his tenure, with Sydney assistant coach Dean Vickerman.
-Vickerman signed on for two seasons and shortly after, the team re-signed David Barlow and imports Josh Boone and Ware.
-Vickerman brought with him forward Craig Moller (via Sydney) as a replacement for the departing Todd Blanchfield (to Illawarra) and added Casey Prather (via Perth) as the team’s third import.
+On August 22, 2017, Casper Ware re-signed with Melbourne United as the club ushered in a new era by replacing head coach Dean Demopoulos with Sydney assistant Dean Vickerman.
+Vickerman signed a two-year deal and quickly moved to re-sign David Barlow, Josh Boone and Ware.
+Craig Moller (via Sydney) was added to replace Todd Blanchfield (to Illawarra) and former Perth star Casey Prather was signed as the third import.

 2018/19